khoanguyen23/Booking-Hotel/README.md

 - Find hotel to reservation: You can search for hotels by the name of the country, select the check-in and check-out dates and the number of guests and rooms booked
   ![img.png](assets/git/images/)
 - Browse by property type
--Login to reservation room
+- Login to reservation room
--If someone has already booked a room, the room will no longer be available for booking -Admin page : can add hotel , add user, add room in hotel
+- If someone has already booked a room, the room will no longer be available for booking
+- Admin page : can add hotel , add user, add room in hotel

 ## Build Notes